-Staying true to the proverb ‘Return to nature’ in every sense, we work towards making the proverb into reality through meaningful development of nature friendly network, building nature friendly individuals and societies, and operate an eco-system based tourism industry through economical utilization of our resources.
+Staying true to the proverb "Return to nature" in every sense, we work to make it a reality through meaningful development of a nature friendly network, cultivating nature friendly individuals and societies, and operating an ecosystem based tourism industry through economical utilization of our resources.

 How to get to our place ?

 Option no 2.
-Private vehicle pickup: We can arrange a private car from Kathmandu airport to our place for U$70.
-This is a professional driver and a good vehicle like a taxi, but it is much cheaper than the prepaid taxis you will find at the airport..
+Private vehicle pickup: We can arrange a private car from Kathmandu airport to Dhunkharka for $70 USD.
+This is a professional driver and a good vehicle like a taxi, but it is much cheaper than the prepaid taxis you will find at the airport.

-If you want to know more about us please visit our website on www.mountmahabharat.com & my alternative cellphone number is 9818424200
+If you want to know more, please visit our website on www.mountmahabharat.com

 We also provide great volunteering opportunities to those willing to donate small part of their lives to the welfare of others.
 Volunteers will be provided with comfortable lodging facilities and choices in organic dishes.